-I know this is a lot to take in at once, but I greatly appreciate your support and time in this matter because this is a very important part in order for your child to be successful in the third grade!
+I know this is a lot to take in at once, but I greatly appreciate your support and time in this matter because this is a very important part for your child to be successful in the third grade!

 Monday: Spelling workbook page.

 Thursday: A home link page for math, and spelling workbook page.